 - You need to invest in yourself: get training, read books, and learn new skills.

 You didn’t hit a milestone in age; you did in maturity.
-A milestone is a landmark that you recognize, a milestone marks progress, and a milestone is where you want your life to be.
+A milestone is a landmark that you recognize.
+It marks progress and also shows where you want your life to be.
 You are more prepared for success in your work and your personal life.
+Getting a degree in your 30s can be beneficial in many ways.
+Let’s say that your family owns a retail store, and you get a degree in marketing.
+You could definitely help them run a smooth business because you would have learned about brand awareness/identity, different marketing strategies, and other similar topics.

 Many of our friends have returned to school in their 30s, 40s, and 50s with no trouble at all.
 But going back to college in your 30s is not for everyone, and it may not even make sense for you financially to do it.
 If you’re 30 or older, going back to college can be difficult.
 You may wonder if you’re too old, too unmotivated, or that you’d just end up spending more money on tuition than you needed to.
 However, if there’s one thing that a college education will teach you, it’s that age is just a number-and a mindset.